Reejig Blog

 Why it matters: You can't redesign work if you don't understand the work.
 And you can't understand the work if your data is stuck in outdated job architectures and disconnected systems.

-What to do: Build or adopt Work Context, a common language of tasks, processes, and outcomes.
+What to do: Build or adopt Work Context.
+A common language of tasks, processes, and outcomes.
 It's the only way to align AI, workforce strategy, and business.

 5. The new superpower is continuous redesign

 "The future role is about being a continuous reengineer.
-Not a one-time transformation leader.
+Not a one-time leader.
 Someone who iterates relentlessly."

 Brian Hackett